True Stories from the Sea and faraway places.

 Ceuta, North Africa to Johannesburg, 12,720 km in a five month African Honeymoon.

 The day began like many others aboard the good ship Banyandah.
 At first light our anchorage was found to be encased in a wispy mist that softened the morning’s warmth and light, making sounds far-away whispers.
-There in the timeless stillness our floating home lay so quietly at rest she felt afloat in space instead of on the calm waters off Colon at the entrance to the busy Panama Canal.
+Suspended in time and stillness our floating home lay so quietly at rest she felt afloat in space instead of on the calm waters off Colon at the entrance to the busy Panama Canal.

 Banyandah’s aft cabin is a lovely place to dream of far away places.
-Like a mother’s womb holding tranquil peace that on such a quiet day was perfect for meditation.
-With eyes partly closed and my ship smooth and quiet under me, my fingers traced routes while I imagined the passage miles sliding past.
-For a time I was lost in this make believe world, lost in what soon might be real life.
+Like a mother’s womb holding tranquil peace on such a quiet day was perfect for meditation.
+With eyes partly closed and my ship smooth and quiet under me, my fingers traced routes while the passage miles slid past in my mind.

 “Hey Kids!
 Guess what!”
-I blurted out breaking into their work as I stepped across the forward companionway waving the chart.
-“There’s an enormous rock jutting out the ocean right on our route to South America.”
+I blurted out breaking into their school work, “There’s an enormous rock jutting out the ocean on our route to South America.”

 Tears in Paradise

-Young family chance their luck, visit forbidden island and find themselves fighting for their lives.
-A true story written in 1983 aboard Banyandah in Indian Ocean.
+Young family chance their luck, sail for a forbidden island and find themselves fighting for their lives.
+Written 1983 aboard Banyandah in Indian Ocean.

 Madagascar!
 Jude loved the sound and wanted it to roll off her tongue as easily as it had off the stranger’s and she repeated, “Madagascar.”
 The sound igniting visions of green mountains and primitive people.